Iterated Graph Systems (I): random walks and diffusion limits: Random EIGS and percolation cluster

-This already places the critical cluster in the third regime from Remark~\ref{rem:three_resistance_regimes}.
-In particular, unlike the deterministic DHL itself, which lies in the marginal regime $\dimresis=0$, the critical cluster heuristically satisfies
+Taken together, these values suggest that the critical cluster should lie in the Brownian regime of Remark~\ref{rem:three_resistance_regimes}.
+In particular, unlike the deterministic DHL itself, which lies in the Hambly--Kumagai regime $\dimresis=0$, we conjecture that the critical cluster satisfies

-Therefore the renormalised resistance should define a genuine resistance form on the limiting random cluster, and the natural metric and the resistance metric should induce the same topology.
-From the point of view of Section~3, this is exactly the regime in which the natural-metric diffusion and the resistance-form Brownian motion are expected to describe the same limiting process.
+Accordingly, we further conjecture that the renormalised resistance defines a genuine resistance form on the limiting random cluster, and that the natural metric and the resistance metric induce the same topology.
+From the point of view of Section~\ref{sec:diffusion}, this is exactly the regime in which the natural-metric diffusion and the resistance-form Brownian motion should describe the same limiting process.

-At this point it is important to emphasise the gap between the rigorous theory developed in Section~3 and the present random setting.
+At this point it is important to emphasise the gap between the rigorous theory developed in Section~\ref{sec:diffusion} and the present random setting.
 The issue is not only that the four-colour system is reducible.
-More importantly, Section~3 concerns deterministic graph and metric-space environments, together with the associated simple random walks and Brownian motions on those fixed spaces.
+More importantly, Section~\ref{sec:diffusion} concerns deterministic graph and metric-space environments, together with the associated simple random walks and Brownian motions on those fixed spaces.
 Here, by contrast, both the discrete critical clusters and the limiting space $\mathfrak C$ are random, so the relevant simple random walk and Brownian motion live in a random environment.
-A full extension of Section~3 to the present model would therefore require a quenched reducible random EIGS theory, including almost-sure control of the geometric exponents, a passage from the random discrete clusters to the random Gromov--Hausdorff--Prokhorov limit, and a corresponding transfer from random-walk exponents to diffusion and Brownian spectral dimensions on the limiting random space.
+A full extension of Section~\ref{sec:diffusion} to the present model would therefore require a quenched reducible random EIGS theory, including almost-sure control of the geometric exponents, a passage from the random discrete clusters to the random Gromov--Hausdorff--Prokhorov limit, and a corresponding transfer from random-walk exponents to diffusion and Brownian spectral dimensions on the limiting random space.
 We do not develop that theory here.